Sattevelt/adventofcode/README.md

 Run a script for the given year, day and part indicator.
 First and second parts of an assignment are indicated with a and b respectively.
 Can accept al values as one string, or separated as individual arguments in order.
-All examples below will attempt to run the second part of the first day assignment of the 2022 event.
+Both examples below will attempt to run the second part of the first day assignment of the 2022 event.

 `php app.php run 20221b`

 `php app.php run 202201b`

-Running tests is as easy as adding a 'test' parameter at the end of your run command: php app.php run 20221b test
+Running tests is as easy as adding a 'test' parameter at the end of your run command:

+`php app.php run 20221a test`

 ### help